kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 #### Container Runtimes

-Container runtimes need to support the new `mount_path` field, otherwise the feature cannot be used.
-The kubelet will verify if the mount path actually exists on disk to check the feature availability, because Protobuf will strip the field in a backwards compatible way for older runtimes.
+Container runtimes need to support the new `mountpoint` field, otherwise the feature cannot be used.
+The kubelet will verify if the `mountpoint` actually exists on disk to check the feature availability, because Protobuf will strip the field in a backwards compatible way for older runtimes.
 Pods using the new `VolumeSource` combined with a not supported container runtime version will fail to run on the node.

-For security reasons, volume mounts should be done using the [`noexec`] flag.
+For security reasons, volume mounts should set the [`noexec`] and `ro` (read-only) options by default.

 ### Test Plan